Vinoo Mankad: Mankading

 While perfectly legal, some contend that by convention, a bowler should at least warn a batsman who persists in backing up too far before dismissing him in that fashion.
 Mankad himself had warned Brown before dismissing him in this fashion in the earlier game.
 Courtney Walsh likewise received praise for warning rather than dismissing Saleem Jaffar, who was backing up during the 1987 World Cup.

 Honours

+An under 19 domestic tournament in India organized by the BCCI, the Vinoo Mankad Trophy, has been named in his honour.

 The Government of India awarded him the civilian honour of the Padma Bhushan in 1973.

-A road has been named in his honor, just south of the Wankhede Stadium in Mumbai.
+The Wankhede Stadium in Mumbai has a gate named after him.

 A statue in his honor was erected in his birthplace, Jamnagar, Gujarat.

 He was one of the ten inductees in the ICC Cricket Hall of Fame ahead of the 2021 ICC World Test Championship final.